AmpelProject/Ampel-core/_sources/installing.rst.txt

 3. Create the environment: `conda env create -f ampel-environment.yml`

-4. Activate the environment: `. activate ampel-dev`.
+4. Activate the environment: `source activate ampel-dev`.

 If you later add packages (or new dependencies to support your contribution), add them to the environment file and `conda env update -f ampel-environment.yml`.